MediArXiv/resources/FAQs.md

 ## Do I have permission to deposit my manuscript?

-This FAQ page from OSF/COS's
+* This FAQ page for OSF/COS's -reprints should be useful: http://help.osf.io/m/preprints/l/726873-preprint-faqs
+* Also, this SocArXiv page: https://socopen.org/frequently-asked-questions/